nuxt/website-v2/content/en/blog/improve-your-developer-experience-with-nuxt-components.md

 ---
-title: "Improve Your Developer Experience With Nuxt Components"
+title: 'Improve Your Developer Experience With Nuxt Components'
 description: Explore how you can import and register Vue components automatically using @nuxt/components module.
-imgUrl: "blog/improve-developer-experience-nuxt-components/main.png"
+imgUrl: 'blog/improve-developer-experience-nuxt-components/main.png'
 date: 2020-06-24
 authors:
   - name: Krutie Patel